 10. Open a credit account

-If you have limited credit history, you should consider opening a small credit account, such as a credit-builder credit card, to help build your credit.
-Just make sure to pay off the card on time each month, otherwise you may end up negatively affecting your credit rating.
+If you have a limited credit history, you should consider opening a small credit account, such as a credit-builder credit card, to help build your credit.
+Just make sure you pay off the card on time each month, otherwise you may end up negatively affecting your credit rating.
+Interest rates on these cards are generally high, so repaying your balance in full will ensure you avoid these charges.

 Credit services that can help you boost your credit score